kemoshumai/seorist/README.md

 # Seorist

 Welcome to Seorist!
-This repository contains the source code for a Rust project focused on search engine optimization (SEO).
+Seorist is a web application that allows you to play chords by simply pressing a button.
+We visually represent music theory in a graphical format to make it easy to understand.

 ## Build